-Most people don’t take the time to keep before pictures of their vehicles on hand, but it’s a critical step to making your claims process easier.
-Giving your claims adjuster “before” and “after” pictures helps ensure your claim is processed smoothly, quickly, and accurately.
+Most people don’t take before pictures of their vehicles, but it’s a critical step to making your claims process easier.
+Giving your claims adjuster before and after pictures helps to ensure your claim is processed smoothly, quickly, and accurately.

-As you might imagine, avoiding storm damage to your car is as simple as finding cover.
+As you might imagine, avoiding storm damage to your car is as simple as finding cover for it.

 If you don’t have a garage or other available shelter at your home, locate places ahead of time near your home and/or work where you could potentially store your car, even if only for a couple hours.